Ezee1015/zoomme/README.md

 > - Color codes for the color of the drawings
 > - Icons in the status bar

+## TODO
+- [ ] Add a color picker
+- [ ] Add an option to save the current status of the program to a file (`fileName.zoomme` for example).
+This will contain: the background image (the desktop for example), all the drawings and the current state (current mode, size of the brush, etc).
+This will allow the user to exit ZoomMe and restore the work after, adding the possibility to: undo, delete drawings and modify texts from the previous work. *A quick workaround is saving/exporting the image for later importing it with the `-i` flag (but the undo, delete and text modification from the previous drawings doesn't work) because now it's an image*

 ## Credit
 - Magnifying glass icon: Research or Magnifying Glass Flat Icon Vector.svg from Wikimedia Commons by Videoplasty.com, CC-BY-SA 4.0